markpatterson27/GitHub-Classroom-Introductory-Assignment/README.md

 ## :page_facing_up: Classroom Assignments

-GitHub Classroom is a tool that helps your lecturer / teacher orangize and manage GitHub repositories that are used for class exercises and assessments.
+GitHub Classroom is a tool that helps your teacher orangize and manage GitHub repositories that are used for class exercises and assessments.
 GitHub Classroom automates repository creation and access control, making it easy to distribute starter code and collect assignments on GitHub.

-A GitHub Classroom assignment is a GitHub repository with access control setup so both you and your leacturer / teacher can access it.
+A GitHub Classroom assignment is a GitHub repository with access control setup so both you and your teacher can access it.
 When you accept an assignment, GitHub Classroom will automatically create a new repository for you.
-The assignment repository will belong to your course's organization account on GitHub, but you and your lecturer / teacher will have access to it.
+The assignment repository will belong to your course's organization account on GitHub, but you and your teacher will have access to it.

 Assignments can make use of GitHub features to:

 - grade your work
-- provide a mechanism to get feedback from your lecturer / teacher
+- provide a mechanism to get feedback from your teacher
 - make commenting on code easier
 - set a deadline for completion